yonatankarp/spring-starter/README.md

 applications that including full build based on Gradle, CI based on GitHub actions, and containers based on Docker

+For the C4 diagram of the system visit [docs/c4/README.md](./docs/c4/README.md).

 ## What's inside

 The template is a working application with a minimal setup.
 It contains: